NegInfinity/texturepalette/README.md

 Emissive texture stores emission color in RGB and emission power in alpha.
 Value stored in alpha channel is based on emission strength and max emission.

+## Combining existing meshes.

+I've added one more revision.
+Now it is possible to combine multiple materials used by different meshes into one multi material.
+To do that, select the meshes you want to process, and then choose "Combine Mesh Materials" from "object" menu (can also be reached via search).
+If nothing is selected, all objects in the scene will be processed.
+This will make copies of existing meshes, replace materials (on those copies) with a single "combined material", build that material and then select the new objects.
+The process will skip meshes that already have multitexture enabled.

 And that should be all.
 Have fun.